-IGNITE has regional College Councils in Northern and Southern California made up of politically motivated college women who want to build their own leadership skills and bring the IGNITE program to their campuses.
+IGNITE has regional College Councils in Northern and Southern California and the Central Vallery made up of politically motivated college women who want to build their own leadership skills and bring the IGNITE program to their campuses.
 Councils meet quarterly to discuss relevant policy issues, learn from dynamic elected officials, develop political leadership skills, and build a network to support their ambitions for civic and political leadership.

 - Capuchino High School